Steveb-p/stunning-waddle/readme.md

 PhpDocs are omitted in cases where they do not provide any additional value (like explicit function parameters)

+## Regarding load balancing application as a whole

 Load balancer processes should run as permanent, long running processes (in contrast to running them under PHP-FPM or apache-mod).
 This is suggested since running request-response cycles as separate processes would mean that server would be quickly starved of resources: each new request would mean a new process which has to wait for the request